-At least four of the issued utility patents and at least 25 of the pending utility patent applications are related to our NKX019 product, and include manufacturing process, treatment and compositions of matter claims (e.g., targeting CD-19-expressing tumors).
-These issued utility patents include United States and Japanese patents and are licensed from Licensors.
+At least three of the issued utility patents and at least 25 of the pending utility patent applications are related to our NKX019 product, and include manufacturing process, treatment and compositions of matter claims.
+These issued utility patents include United States patents and are licensed from Licensors.
 These pending utility patent applications include applications in the United States, Australia, Brazil, Canada, China, Europe, Hong Kong, India, Israel, Japan, Mexico, New Zealand, the Russian Federation, Singapore, South Korea, Ukraine, and the PCT.
 Of these pending patent applications, at least three are owned or co-owned by us, with the remaining licensed from Licensors.
 The estimated expiration dates of the issued utility patents are between approximately 2024 and 2035 (with certain commercially relevant patents extending through approximately 2035), and the estimated expiration dates of these pending utility patent applications are between approximately 2024 and 2040 (with certain commercially relevant patents extending through approximately 2040).

 In August 2016, we entered into a license agreement with the Licensors.
 Pursuant to this license, the Licensors granted to us an exclusive, worldwide, royalty-bearing, sublicensable license under specified patents and patent applications related to NK cell technology in the field of therapeutics.
-Payments to the Licensors pursuant to the license agreement include single-digit royalty payments on commercial sales, a portion of any sublicensing revenue, patent expenses, license maintenance fees and milestone payments upon completion of certain regulatory and commercial milestones related to the clinical development and commercialization of our product candidates, in an aggregate amount of up to 5 million Singapore Dollars, or SGD.
-The License Agreement also includes certain performance objectives which obligate us to meet various milestones related to the clinical development and commercialization of our product candidates over time for up to 120 months after the effective date of the License Agreement.
+Payments to the Licensors pursuant to the license agreement include single-digit royalty payments on commercial sales, a portion of any sublicensing revenue, patent expenses, license maintenance fees and milestone payments.
 The term of the license agreement extends until expiration of the last of the patent rights licensed to us by the Licensors, which is currently expected to occur in approximately 2039.
 We may terminate the license agreement at will upon 90 days' prior written notice to the Licensors.
-The Licensors may terminate the license agreement for certain conditions such as uncured material breach by us, the cession of our business, or our insolvency, liquidation, or receivership.
+The Licensors may terminate the license agreement for certain conditions such as uncurred material breach by us, the cession of our business, or our insolvency, liquidation, or receivership.